 That day in 1972 was one of those days that marked my childhood and shaped who I am today.
 It was not that long after the Holocaust, not long after the entire Arab world tried to eliminate us (the 1967 Six Day War), not long after…so many attacks.

-But of course I am not alone, it shaped a generation.
+I am not alone, it shaped a generation.
 Our athletes went to play sports and ended up fighting for their lives.
-In my book I discuss their heroic efforts.
+They heroically fought the Arab terrorists.

-On the front page of the Jerusalem Post I saw the following headlines…"Shahar Ayalon: 1972 Olympics massacre changed my life forever".
+On the front page of the Jerusalem Post I saw the following headline…"Shahar Ayalon: 1972 Olympics massacre changed my life forever".

 Who is Shahar Ayalon, and who was Shahar Ayalon?
 He was an athlete and he became a fighter.
 He was a sportsman and he became a survival expert.
 Note: these are two totally different fields.
 It took the 72 Munich Massacre for him to make this important distinction.